pubudu7/bnm-blocks/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.2.5 =
+* Updated block apiVersion from 2 to 3.
+* Fixed margin and padding control issues.

 = 1.2.4 =
 * Fixed an authenticated stored XSS vulnerability in the headerHtmlTag and titleHtmlTag attributes by validating tag names.